okisetiawan0101/konsultasi-c4tk-api/docs/api_docs/source/includes/_master.md

 Field | Data Type
 --------- | -------
-provinceId | The ID of the province
+province_id | The ID of the province

 ## Get All Districts